This Angry Age

-This Angry Age (also known as The Sea Wall, Barrage contre le Pacifique, and La diga sul Pacifico) is a 1957 Italian-American drama film directed by René Clément, produced by Dino De Laurentiis, and starring Anthony Perkins and Silvana Mangano.
-It is an adaptation of Marguerite Duras' 1950 novel The Sea Wall.
-The original novel was adapted again in 2008 by Rithy Panh as The Sea Wall, starring Isabelle Huppert.
+This Angry Age (La diga sul Pacifico) is a 1957 drama film directed and co-written by René Clément, produced by Dino De Laurentiis, based on Marguerite Duras' 1950 novel The Sea Wall.
+It stars Anthony Perkins, Silvana Mangano, Richard Conte, Jo Van Fleet, and Alida Valli.

 Plot

-Twenty-year-old Joseph (Perkins) and his sixteen-year-old sister Suzanne (Mangano) live in the merciless conditions of an intemperate foreign land with their widowed mother (Van Fleet).
-Their mother attempts to exert a hold on her children by involving them in the family's run-down rice plantation.
+20-year-old Joseph Dufresne and his 16-year-old sister Suzanne live in the merciless conditions of French Indochina with their widowed mother.
+Their overbearing mother attempts to exert a hold on her children by involving them in the family's run-down rice plantation.
 However the siblings seek liberation, and look for this in their romantic lives.
-Suzanne becomes involved with Michael (Conte) and Joseph finds a love interest in Claude (Valli).
+Suzanne becomes involved with Michael and Joseph finds a love interest in Claude.